Patchethium/Azalea/README.md

         - *.def
         - ...
 ```

-If the `.so` files are not there, you may be on MacOS(`dylib`) or Windows(`dll`).
-As long as the extension name matches your platform, it should be fine.
+> [!NOTE]
+> It would be `.dylib` for MacOS and `.dll` for Windows.

 ### Setting the environment variables

-> [!NOTE]
+> [!WARNING]
 > The environment variables are only needed in development.
 In production, users set the core directory in the GUI.

-You need to set the `VOICEVOX_CORE_DIR` environment variable to the path of the core directory.
+This approach will be deprecated after the config system is implemented.

-Copy the `.env.dev` and rename it to `.env`, then set the variable like below:
+Copy the `.env.dev` and rename it to `.env`, set the variable like below:

 ```ini
 VOICEVOX_CORE_DIR=your_dir/voicevox_core/